PdxCodeGuild/class_raccoon/Code/Daniel/Capstone/DanielAdamsCapProposal.md

     - lack of aesthetic skill (I don't want this thing to be an ugly baby)

 ## Name
-    - Untitled Food Game or: How I Learned to Stop Worrying and Love Cooking
+    - Untitled Food Game or: How I Learned to Stop Worrying and Love to Cook

 ## Project Overview